mendesguii/4Chan-Terminal-Viewer/README.md

 ## Comands
 * refresh : Refresh the thread
-* only xxxxxxx : Show all messages (either sent or mentioned) of a certain users.
+* only xxxxxxx : Show all messages (either sent or mentioned) of a certain user.
 * back : go back to the previous screen

 ## Screenshots